-- A magical spell in Nox summons a small swarm of fairies that circle Jack until an enemy approaches, at which point they go kamikaze on the enemy.
+- Nox: A magical spell summons a small swarm of fairies that circle Jack until an enemy approaches, at which point they go kamikaze on the enemy.
 The fairies never appear as anything more than yellow sparks.

 - Fairies in Stonekeep can apparently switch between spark-fairy mode and detailed mode.

-- Flying points of light (presumably insects) are an important plot element in one Are of Uru.
+- Uru: Flying points of light (presumably insects) are an important plot element in one Are.
 They're attracted to your character, but dislike crossing water or getting rained on.

 - Dreamscape: Eleenin can separate into a horde of these for defense.
 If they are destroyed, she instantly appears in a flash of light.